Gambel's quail: Description

 The Callipepla gambelii birds are easily recognized by their top knots and scaly plumage on their undersides.
 Gambel's quail have bluish-gray plumage on much of their bodies, and males have copper feathers on the top of their heads, black faces, and white stripes above their eyes.
-The bird's average length is 11 in with a wingspan of 14–16 in.
+Their average length is 11 in with a wingspan of 14–16 in.
 These birds have relatively short, rounded wings and long, featherless legs.
-Its diet consists primarily of plant matter and seeds.
+Their diet consists primarily of plant matter and seeds.

-Gambel's quail can be commonly confused with California quail due to similar plumage.
+Gambel's quail can be commonly confused with California quail due to their similar plumage.
 They can usually be distinguished by range, but when this does not suffice, California quail have a more scaly appearance and the black patch on the lower breast of the male Gambel's quail is absent in the California quail.
-The two species are sister taxa which diverged during the Late Pliocene or Early Pleistocene, 1 to 2 mya.
+The two species are sister taxa which diverged during the Late Pliocene or Early Pleistocene, 1 to 2 million years ago.